dkauf42/bayota/efficiencysubproblem/README.md

 ```
 ├── README.md              <- The top-level README for developers using this project.
 │
-├── data
-│   ├── instance_data      <- Intermediate data that has been transformed.
-│   └── raw                <- Original, immutable data.
-│
 ├── src                    <- Source code for use in this project.
 │   ├── __init__.py        <- Makes src a Python module
 │   ├── study.py           <- Main class for setting up optimization runs